bodo-ai/PyDough/documentation/functions.md

    - **Hours**: Supported aliases are `"hours"`, `"hour"`, and `"h"`.
    - **Minutes**: Supported aliases are `"minutes"`, `"minute"`, and `"m"`.
    - **Seconds**: Supported aliases are `"seconds"`, `"second"`, and `"s"`.
 - A string literal in the form `±<AMT> <UNIT>` indicating to add/subtract a date/time interval to the datetime value.
 The sign can be `+` or `-`, and if omitted the default is `+`.
 The amount must be an integer.
-The unit must be one of the same unit strings allowed for trucation.
+The unit must be one of the same unit strings allowed for truncation.

 For example, `"Days"`, `"DAYS"`, and `"d"` are all treated the same due to case insensitivity.